mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Don’t use underline formatting, and don’t use any combination of italic, bold, caps, and underline.

+Left-align text, never center or right-aligned.

+Hit the space bar once between sentences, never more.

 ### Write positively

 Use positive language rather than negative language.
 One way to detect negative language is to look for words like “can’t,” “don’t,” etc.